How to Become a Contract Paramedic: Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 - You like frequent change and adventure

-- You can adjust to the expectations of each new employer
+- You can adjust to differing expectations of differing employers

 - You can triage in emergency situations